Canadian

 wound healing.

-which are always present in a wound, continually trying to
+Second, along with the exudate, the vacuum removes bacteria, which are always present in a wound, continually trying to spread into the body.

-3. The vacuum decreases edema and stagnant interstitial fluid (the fluid present between our cells).
+Third, the vacuum decreases edema and stagnant interstitial fluid (the fluid present between our cells).
 When there is a lot of this fluid, it can interfere with how well arterial blood, required for healing, is able to reach the wound.

-5. Wounds that are too dry don't heal well, and the vacuum promotes a moist environment conducive to healing.
+Fifth, it maintains proper moisture environment.
+Wounds that are too dry don't heal well, and the vacuum promotes a moist environment conducive to healing.

-6. NPWT creates local changes at a microscopic level.
+Sixth, NPWT creates local changes at a microscopic level.
 The foam applied to the wound is made up of a firm, open cell material (a magnified example is seen below left).
 This foam bears down on the red, wound bed.
 When suction is applied through negative pressure, the segments of wound bed between the black foam struts is drawn upwards (below right).
 The budding effect created by NPWT is known as microdeformation.

-7. Microdeformation results in new capillary growth into the wound, (granulation tissue), promoting cell growth to fill the void of the wound.
+Seventh, microdeformation results in new capillary growth into the wound, (granulation tissue), promoting cell growth to fill the void of the wound.

-8. The suction of the vacuum not only draws the wound bed and circulation vertically up into the void of the wound, it also draws the wound edges together horizontally across the wound, gradually decreasing the circumference of the ulceration.
+Eighth, the suction of the vacuum not only draws the wound bed and circulation vertically up into the void of the wound, it also draws the wound edges together horizontally across the wound, gradually decreasing the circumference of the ulceration.
 This process is known as macrodeformation, an example of which is below.

 Evidence for NPWT

-A recent (2018) Cochrane review, (produced by a group of non-biased individuals without a financial conflict of interest in the topic being researched), was performed with a desire to determine if the number of patients healed with NPWT and the speed of healing were improved with NPWT.
+A recent Cochrane review, (produced by a group of non-biased individuals without a financial conflict of interest in the topic being researched), was performed with a desire to determine if the number of patients healed with NPWT and the speed of healing were improved with NPWT.
 They examined eleven randomized controlled studies of 972 patients.
 While critical of imprecision and potential bias of some of the studies reviewed, they concluded that NPWT "may increase the proportion of wounds healed and reduce time to healing."

 A 2019 British review looked at seven studies produced between 2008 and 2018.
 As with the Cochrane review, the researchers had criticisms of the studies in the literature, such as small sample sizes, and that many studies did not use the preferred reporting trials.
 However, they found that "All the included studies reported that NPWT led to better clinical outcomes when compared to standard treatment."